Lisa Fortier: 2015–2016 season

-On June 18, 2015, the WBCA announced that Fortier would serve as part of the Board of Directors for the West region.
+On June 18, 2015, the WBCA announced that Fortier would serve as part of the board of directors for the West region.

 Fortier's Zags finished non-conference play with an 8–4 record.
 Their most significant non-conference game was against Wyoming, where the Zags won 61–57 in overtime.
 The Zags finished 10–8 in West Coast Conference play, finishing fifth place, ending Gonzaga's 11 consecutive West Coast Conference regular season titles, where the BYU Cougars women's basketball team won the outright title.
-Gonzaga earned its biggest conference win against #22 BYU in front of a sold-out crowd of 6,000 at the McCarthey Athletic Center, where the Zags outscored BYU 33–13 in the fourth quarter to defeat the WCC regular season champs 73–55 on "Senior Day".
-In the WCC tournament, the Zags lost to the Santa Clara Broncos 59–58, their earliest tournament exit since the 2005–06 season.
+Gonzaga earned its biggest conference win against #22 BYU in front of a sold-out crowd of 6,000 at the McCarthey Athletic Center, where the Zags outscored BYU 33–13 in the fourth quarter to defeat the WCC regular season champs 73–55 on Senior day.
+In the WCC tournament, the Zags lost to Santa Clara 59–58, their earliest tournament exit since the 2005–06 season.

 The Zags received an at-large bid for the WNIT, their first since the 2007–08 season.
 They hosted the UC-Riverside Highlanders; the Big West regular season champs at the McCarthey Athletic Center on March 17, with the Zags defeating the Highlanders 88–54.
-The Zags next hosted the Utah Utes, losing to the Utes 92–77 to end their season at 19–14.
+The Zags next hosted Utah, losing to the Utes 92–77 to end their season at 19–14.
 The Zags finished one game shy of playing against their former coach, Kelly Graves and his Oregon Ducks, when his Ducks won 84–59 on the same night the Zags lost to the Utes.